Reliability Evaluation of Individual Predictions: A Data-centric Approach: Introduction

+In contrast, rather than relying on the model itself, we seek insights within the training data used for drawing the prediction.
+Acknowledging that a model's accuracy is limited to the data on which it was trained, we pose the question: ``{\em Is a model trained on a specific dataset suitable for making a specific prediction?}''

-\stitle{Technical Highlights} We introduce two probabilistic measures {\em Strong Distrust Measure} ({\bf SDT}) and {\em Weak Distrust Measure} ({\bf WDT}) that specify the reliability of a data set for individual predictions.
-The distrust measures are defined based on two components: \begin{itemize}[leftmargin=*] \item {\em Representativeness:} Predictive models provide only probabilistic guarantees on the \underline{average} loss over the distribution represented by the data set used for training them.
+\stitle{Technical Highlights} We argue that, irrespective of the choice of model and its details, {\em the prediction for a query point is not reliable if the model is not trained on instances similar to the query point or if there is a high variance in the vicinity of the query point in the training set.} Therefore, we introduce two data-centric reliability measures based on the Representation and Uncertainty ({\bf \ru}) around the query point, called {\bf \sru} and {\wru}.
+The \ru measures are defined based on two components: \begin{itemize}[leftmargin=*] \item {\em Representativeness:} Predictive models provide only probabilistic guarantees on the \underline{average} loss over the distribution represented by the data set used for training them.
 As a result, their predictions are not distribution generalizable~\cite{kulynych2022you}.
-Consequently, if the query point is {\em not represented} by the data, the guarantees may not hold, hence one cannot rely on the prediction outcome. \item {\em Uncertainty:} when the query point belongs to an {\em uncertain} neighborhood where data set tuples have different target values, the model prediction may not be reliable. \end{itemize} The distrust measures can be embedded as widgets in data set profiles~\cite{abedjan2018data}, nutritional labels~\cite{sun2019mithralabel,stoyanovich2019nutritional}, and data sheets~\cite{gebru2018datasheets}.
+Consequently, if the query point is {\em not represented} by the data, the guarantees may not hold, hence one cannot rely on the prediction outcome. \item {\em Uncertainty:} When the query point belongs to an {\em uncertain} neighborhood with high variance on the target values, the model prediction may not be reliable. \end{itemize} \wru is a warning that is raised if the individual prediction is problematic at least based on one of the two components.
+That is, if the query point belongs to an uncertain region or it is not represented by the data. \sru, on the other hand, is a conservative but strong warning that is only raised when the query point fails based on both of the two components.
+That is, it both belongs to uncertain regions and is also not well-represented in the data.
+While \wru is a weaker yellow flag (e.g., Figure~\ref{fig:high_distrust_mock_interface}) warning that can be ignored for less critical decisions, \sru is a red flag, which if raised, the model outcome should be ignored or at least considered with extra caution.